 Reuben Foster claimed by Redskins after 49ers drop him amid domestic violence case

-Former 49ers linebacker Reuben Foster was claimed off waivers by the Washington Redskins on Tuesday.
+Former San Francisco 49ers linebacker Reuben Foster was claimed off waivers by the Washington Redskins on Tuesday, two days after the 49ers released him following a domestic violence arrest.

-The San Francisco-based team released 24-year-old Foster on Sunday after he was arrested a day prior on charges of domestic violence.

-Doug Williams, senior vice president of player personnel for the Redksins, in a statement posted to Twitter on Tuesday said the team "fully understand[s] the severity of the recent allegations made against Reuben," and that the accusations, if true, "are nothing our organization would ever condone."
+Redskins senior vice president of player personnel Doug Williams said in a statement posted to Twitter that the team "fully understand[s] the severity of the recent allegations made against Reuben," and that the accusations, if true, "are nothing our organization would ever condone."

 "Let me be clear, Reuben will have to go through numerous steps including the full legal process, an investigation and potential discipline from the NFL, as well as meetings with counselors associated with the team before he will ever have the opportunity to wear the burgundy and gold as a player," Williams wrote.